Social Concerns Impede Price Competition Among Small Firms: Experimental Evidence from Tanzania.

 "Mark-ups and Entry in the Food Markets of a Large African City" with Brian Dillon, Ben Leyden, Todd Gerarden, and Joachim De Weerdt.

 As African economies urbanize, food markets determine what people eat and how much they pay.
-To understand how these markets shape access and welfare, we conduct a census of the prices of four staple foods across over 2,000 retailers in Mwanza, Tanzania and run a detailed survey with 400 of these firms to understand their costs, stocking practices, pricing methods, and information used about other firms.
+To understand how these markets shape access and welfare, we conduct a census of the prices of four staple foods at 2,062 retailers in Mwanza, Tanzania and run a detailed survey with 434of these firms to understand their costs, stocking practices, pricing methods, relationships with customers, and information used about other firms.
 The resulting data set fully characterizes the distribution of food prices across locations, varieties, and purchase quantities, and provides an in depth view into how these retailers make stocking and pricing decisions.
 The data reveal two striking patterns: Bulk discounts are smaller than previously documented and vary widely across firms, with some even charging higher unit prices for larger purchases, and food prices vary sharply across neighborhoods despite the appearance of widespread competition and low barriers to entry for retail firms.
 These findings highlight how the structure of local competition shapes consumer well-being in rapidly changing economies.

 Funding from Structural Transformation and Economic Growth (STEG).